Day trips from Madrid: Top 10 places to visit in one day

 Here are the best transportation options that will take you from Madrid to Ribera del Duero:

 9.2.
-What to Do in Ribera del Duero
+Day Trips from Madrid to Ribera del Duero

-Ribera del Duero is a two-hour drive away from Madrid.
+Ribera del Duero is a one of the closest day trips from Madrid.
 This region is the perfect destination if you are a wine lover.
 Indeed, Ribera del Duero is a famous wine-producing region along the Duero River.
 While you are there, you can enjoy traditional and local food, as it is as important as the wine in this area.
 You will be able to visit wine caves and vineyards.
 There are also a few castles worth visiting, such as the castle of Gormaz.
 This gastronomic day trip will be a great way to relax during your vacations.

 10. Ávila